 Advantest sells its products to several industries that are characterized by rapid technological changes, frequent introduction of new products and services, varying and unpredictable product lifecycles and evolving industry standards.
-Advantest anticipates that future demand for its products will be driven, in large part, by technological innovation in semiconductor technology, which creates new testing requirements that are not adequately addressed by currently-installed semiconductor test systems.
+Advantest anticipates that future demand for its products will be driven, in large part, by technological innovation in semiconductor technology, which creates new testing requirements that are not adequately addressed by currently installed semiconductor test systems.
 Customer needs in response to these technological innovations, and their need for greater cost-effectiveness and efficiency to respond to the market environment, include:

-- test solutions of non-memory semiconductors that incorporate more advanced memory semiconductors, logic and analog circuits; - test solutions of power semiconductors that control small and large motor drives; - solutions for complexed IC incorporating RF, logic and memory chips in a single package in order to achieve IC with advanced 3D integration as well as downsizing and technical advantages, through TSV technology; - mechatronics-related products which transport devices faster, more accurately and more stably; - test solutions of testing technologies that employ self-test circuit designs incorporated into semiconductor chips;

-- test solutions of testing technologies that employ test circuit designs for device under test (DUT); - test solutions of system level testing that guarantees performance of the final products; - introduction of mechatronics products that respond to reduced testing time resulting from advances in customers' back-end testing; - prompt response and quick repair in the event of failure; - total solutions that allow customers to reduce their testing costs; - solution by electron-beam metrology to enable reliable pattern critical dimension measurement or defect review on a leading-edge photomask; and - solution by electron-beam lithography to reduce turnaround time (TAT) of IC prototyping, and to enable small-volume production of high valued devices.
+- test solutions of SoC semiconductors that incorporate more advanced memory semiconductors, logic and analog circuits; - test solutions of power semiconductors that control small and large motor drives; - solutions for complexed IC incorporating RF, logic and memory chips in a single package in order to achieve IC with advanced 3D integration as well as downsizing and technical advantages, through TSV(Through-Silicon Via) technology; - mechatronics-related products which transport devices faster, more accurately and more stably; - test solutions of testing technologies that employ self-test circuit designs incorporated into semiconductor chips; - test solutions of testing technologies that employ test circuit designs for device under test (DUT); - test solutions of system level testing that guarantees performance of the final products; - test solutions of testing temperatures for dynamic and delicate control of test environment; - prompt response and quick repair in the event of failure; - total solutions that allow customers to reduce their testing costs; - solution by electron-beam metrology to enable reliable pattern critical dimension measurement or defect review on a leading-edge photomask; and - solution by electron-beam lithography to reduce turnaround time (TAT) of IC prototyping, and to enable small-volume production of high valued devices.